rishabhdixit/Buffer-StringBuffer/README.md

 There are 2 approaches to use Strap Metrics in your Tizen Code:

-		a) Approach 1- In this approach Strap Metrics handle most of the 		provider side services and the developer can override methods 			accordingly.
+		a.
+Approach 1- In this approach Strap Metrics handle most of the provider side services and the developer can override methods accordingly.
-		b) Approach 2 – In this approach the developer has to write most of the provider side services and can directly use Strap Metrics 			methods.
+		b.
+Approach 2 – In this approach the developer has to write most of the provider side services and can directly use Strap Metrics methods.

 Approach 1: